Serhioromano/db-snapshot/README.md

 1. This takes a lot of time.
 3. If you want to add changes you have to add new file and keep transforming your DB by altering it and you endup with hundreds of files.

+This CLI tool works differently.
+You run command line and it created JSON snapshot of your DB.
+With another command you can restore this snapshot into another DB.
+It will automaticaly compare and create missed tables, fields or change them and delete all that in not in JSON DB Schema.